The Early Days of AAA Minneapolis

 G. Roy Hill died suddenly in 1931, and Hugh M. Craig became Executive Secretary of the State Association and Executive Secretary of the Automobile Club of Minneapolis.
-In the entire state, there were 14,000 AAA members at the time (6,000 of them were in the Minneapolis Club) — and one of the worst depressions in the United States history had come upon the scene.
+There were 14,000 AAA members in the entire state at the time (6,000 of them were in the Minneapolis Club) — and one of the worst depressions in the United States history had come upon the scene.

 Hugh M. Craig weathered those lean depression years.
-His son, William B. Craig, followed in his footsteps to become Executive Vice-President and General Manager of the Automobile Club of Minneapolis, and the Club grew to include over 125,000 members in Hennepin County before his retirement in February 1987.
-Dennis R. Blenis, a veteran of the club since 1948, and most notably, Director of the Travel Agency, succeeded Craig as the president and Chief Executive Officer.
+His son, William B. Craig, followed in his footsteps to become Executive Vice-President and General Manager of the Automobile Club of Minneapolis.
+The Club grew to include over 125,000 members in Hennepin County before his retirement in February 1987.
+Dennis R. Blenis, a club veteran since 1948, and most notably, Director of the Travel Agency, succeeded Craig as the president and Chief Executive Officer.
 He retired in early 1997 and was succeeded by longtime travel agency head Steven J. Frank.
 Frank served until his retirement in December 2012, when former state transportation commissioner Tom Sorel was named President and CEO.
-Sorel served until January 2014 when Wendy Weigel took over as President and CEO of AAA Minneapolis.
+Sorel served until January 2014, when Wendy Weigel took over as President and CEO of AAA Minneapolis.
 Weigel led the organization until her retirement in July 2021.
 Tae Kim, former COO of AAA Western and Central New York, began his tenure as President and CEO of the AAA Minneapolis in August 2021.

 The first Minneapolis Club office was located in the original Radisson Hotel and later the Plaza Hotel in downtown Minneapolis.
 In 1922, the AAA Minneapolis office moved to their first townhouse at 13th and LaSalle.
 Eventually, the townhouse was demolished and replaced by a remodeled auto agency next door into a modern office that was home to both the state association and the Auto Club.
 Development on the site forced AAA to move, and in 1976, the Club opened its doors in its present location in St. Louis Park.